 Mechanism: Students should be able to propose one on their own.
 It is similar to the first lab.
-The first equivalent of $AICI_3$ is bound to the acid, the other to the ketone carbonyl.
+The first equivalent of AlCl3 is bound to the acid, the other to the ketone carbonyl.
 On the addition of acid the aluminum complex decomposes.

-The stockroom should give each TA 5 grams of AlCl3 in a parafilmed sealed bottle.
+The stockroom should give each TA 5gms of AlCl3 in a parafilmed sealed bottle.
 TA's then eyeball the amount and add it to student's reactions.
-This is to prevent bottles from dying over the week of Chem 6b.
-Three heaping spatulas should prove satisfactory.
+This is to prevent bottles from dying over the week of chem 6b.
+Three heaping spatula should prove satisfactory.
 TA's should dispose of any of the remaining AlCl3 in their bottles.

-Label the oven (don't raise temperature >100 °C)
+Lable the oven (don't raise temperature >100 °C)